 - Break your price up into an hourly rate and include all the above information on your invoice.

 - If a job might cost more than the NDIS will cover, be sure to raise this with your customer first.
-The customer will have to pay the additional costs.
+The customer will have to pay the additional costs out of their pocket.

-- Setting up a service agreement with your NDIS customers will help protect you from any surprises.
+- Setting up a service agreement with your NDIS customers will help both of you be on the same page.